aliyun/alibabacloud-resourcify-cli/README.md

 ## Installation

-*Please confirm that you have a Node.js development environment before installation.
-You can find it from https://nodejs.org/ *
+* Please confirm that you have a Node.js development environment before installation.
+You can find it from https://nodejs.org/ .*

 Install ARC using the following command: